-Screened out for further investigation.
-Cardiff Beech Woods - SA AC (12.32km) Asperulo-Fagetum beech fo prests Tilio-Acerion forests of slop Favourable conservation status.
-85% will continue to be covered by semi- Maintenance of surround woodlands (non-designated areas) No direct disturbance impacts of development on site as it is outside the LDP area. natural broadleaved woodland, 95% of which Manage public access • Air quality impacts from traffic are possible.
-However, the should be locally native species.
+Screened out for further Cardiff Pasah Waada S AC (12 22km) investigation.
+Cardiff Beech Woods - SAC (12.32km) Asperulo-Fagetum beech forests Tilio-Acerion forests of slop Favourable conservation status.
+85% will continue to be covered by semi- Maintenance of surround woodlands (non-designated areas) • No direct disturbance impacts of development on site as it is outside the LDP area. natural broadleaved woodland, 95% of which should be locally native Manage public access • Air quality impacts from traffic are possible.
+However, the species.
 Atmospheric pollution change in air quality Recreational pressure attributable to new development in Bridgend Mineral extraction and related activities County will be small as it not near the County's population Direct impact from development centres, and much near major sources of pollution such a Commercial forestry M4 and Cardiff.
 Therefore, impacts cannot be identified.
 Invasion by non-native species • Recreation pressures caused by new development in Bridgend County.
 However, impact of Bridgend County's residents will not be identifiable, with people travelling to the area from a wide area.
 Recreational pressure and access policies will be needed to manage this impact.
 Screened out for further investigation.
-Cwm Cadlan - SAC (13.7km) Molinia meadows on calcareous, peaty or clayey-silt-laden soils (Molinion caeruleae) Alkaline fens Favourable conservation Inappropriate grazing Air quality impacts caused by status.
-This will have 26ha of fen meadow in Scrub encroachment proximity to Penderyn Quarry.
-Air quality impacts related to 42ha of marshy Changes to hydrological development in Bridgend grassland.
-Alkaline fen control County are likely to be will have 11ha or more.
-Air quality minimal in comparison.
+Alkaline fens eous, peaty or clayey-silt-laden soil ls (Molinion caeruleae) Favourable conservation status.
+This will have 26ha of fen meadow in 42ha of marshy grassland.
+Alkaline fen will have 11ha or more.
+Inappropriate grazing Scrub encroachment Changes to hydrological control Air quality Air quality impacts caused by proximity to Penderyn Quarry.
+Air quality impacts related to development in Bridgend County are likely to be minimal in comparison.
 Eutrophication • Water quality impacts from new development in Bridgend County unlikely as the site is upstream from the County.
 Screened out for further investigation.
 River Usk - SAC (~30km) River containing SAC featur Sea lamprey River lamprey Brook lamprey Twaite shad res: